api-platform/docs/core/subresources.md

 As a general rule, if the property we want to create a link from is in the `fromClass`, use `fromProperty`, if not, use `toProperty`.

 For example, we could add a subresource fetching an employee's company.
-The `company` property belongs to the `Employee` class we can use fromProperty:
+The `company` property belongs to the `Employee` class we can use `fromProperty`:

 ```php
 <?php